tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 # Technical debt

-- Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - Verify if DDD errors are communicating to nest exception errors [x]
 - budget fetch use cases needs contractId on search [X]
 - transfer-material needs verification if parameters exists [x]